jacquelinekay/cppnow2017/reflection/slides.md

 ---

-# What can we do with reflection?
+# Which API is better?

+---

+# Well, let's figure out how we want to use it first!

 ---